oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/cloud-analytics-with-oac-standalone/files/cloud-analytics-with-oac-standalone-wad.md

 -   **Private Access Channel** - enables OAC with public and private endpoints to access private data sources directly.

 -   **Oracle Analytics Cloud (OAC)** - A Company Making Everything's target central reporting platform in the cloud.
-Will be used daily by A Company Making Everything to access various reports, dashboards and visualizations.
+Will be used daily by A Company Making Everything to access various reports, dashboards, and visualizations.

--   **IDCS** - IDCS provides the security and manages authentication and authorization for the end users.
+-   **IDCS** - IDCS provides security and manages authentication and authorization for the end users.

 ### Data Access

-A Company Making Everything's data will remain on-permises.
+A Company Making Everything's data will remain on-premises.
 To access this data securely, a PDAC (Private Data Access Channel) will be configured.
-This ensures a secure connection to A Company Making Everything's on-premises database in their private network.
+This ensures a secure connection to A Company Making Everything on-premises database in their private network.
 A detailed description of how a PDAC is setup can be found here (https://docs.oracle.com/en/cloud/paas/analytics-cloud/acoci/manage-service-access-and-security.html#GUID-19F1F4B0-3709-4243-BC00-0FD078F1E444).
 This scenario gives the on-premises network private access to Oracle Analytics Cloud, so that the on-premises hosts can use their private IP addresses and the traffic does not go over the public internet.
 Instead, the traffic travels over VPN, transits through a virtual cloud network (VCN), and then through a service gateway to the Oracle Analytics Cloud.

 ### Security